doubleirish/OSCON_2015/README.md

 We are collecting increasing amounts of data to analyze, so we can understand how to better serve our customers.
 But how do you know that the data collected is useful or even being used?
 Using Netflixs experience building data platforms, we will talk about how gaining insight into the use of your data can improve your own platform.

+> Conor - when you have thousands of ETL JOBs running every day, at that scale it gets hard to determine which  jobs are actually being used. this video shows how  they were able to tackle this optimization problem

   * 00:40:13 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)

 ### Scalable graph analysis with Apache Giraph and Spark GraphX - Roman Shaposhnik (Pivotal Inc.)